reubenharry/haskell-docs/docs/docs/thinkingfunctionally/purity.md

 "*** Exception: Prelude.undefined..."
 ```

-`undefined` has the type `forall a. a`, so it can appear anywhere in a program and assume the correct type (see here for [more details on how polymorphism works](/basics/types/#how-to-use)).
+`undefined` has the type `forall a. a`, so it can appear anywhere in a program and assume the correct type (see here for [more details on how universal quantification works](/basics/types/#how-to-use)).

 As such, it is useful as a "to do" marker (see [type driven development](/thinkingfunctionally/typeinference/#type-driven-development)).